 If you have betta fish in your collection, water spangles can be a good option for your betta tank.
 They also allow your fish to hide inside the plants while avoiding sunlight.
 They can be great food for your omnivores and herbivores.
 Salvinia minima propagates through fragmentation.
 They can grow in brackish water also.
 So, if you are planning for a brackish water tank then it could be an excellent choice to decorate your aquarium.

-Regarded as one of the most beautiful and popular plants for any aquarium.
+Regarded as one of the most beautiful and popular floating plant for any aquarium.
 They also have the ability to grow faster.
-They are kind of fluffy plants.
+Java Moss is not an actual floating plant but it is kind of a fluffy plant.
 You are advised to grasp them with something so that it may not grow across the full aquarium.

 They also act as a hiding place and secure shelter for your younger fish as they might not go to the stomach of your bigger ones.
 They don’t need any special maintenance and will definitely beautify the overall background of your aquarium.
 Java moss is really important if you are keeping shrimps.
 They provide hiding space and food for shrimplets.
 You need to look after the temperature of your aquarium as java moss doesn’t do well in higher temperature.